Lightly edited on Sept. 20, 2020, for clarity. Thanks for reading!

 The famous (or infamous) Mysteries of Light, the Luminous Mysteries of the Rosary.
 Love them?
 Hate them?
 Never heard of them?
 They’re at the center of many heated arguments, both on the web and other places.
 In this brief post we’ll look at the arguments I’ve personally heard most often for not praying them, and then the argument I find most convincing for praying them.
 Near the end of this post, the video of an episode of EWTN Live with Fr.
 Mitch Pacwa, SJ, with guest Fr.
 Donald Calloway, MIC, discussing his book, 10 Wonders of the Rosary.
-At the very end of the post are some links.
+(See note 1 below at the end of this post).

 The four most common reasons I hear from friends who refuse to pray the Luminous Mysteries of the Rosary: